Creating a Corpus

 Corpus Metadata

-You can also retrieve the metadata for every document in a Corpus at once:
+You can retrieve the metadata for every document in a Corpus at once:

-• languages(): What language is the document in?
+• languages(): What language is each document in?
 Defaults to Languages.English(), a Language instance defined by the Languages package.

-• titles(): What is the title of the document?
+• titles(): What is the title of each document?
 Defaults to "Untitled Document".

-• authors(): Who wrote the document?
+• authors(): Who wrote each document?
 Defaults to "Unknown Author".

-• timestamps(): When was the document written?
+• timestamps(): When was each document written?
 Defaults to "Unknown Time".

 julia> crps = Corpus([StringDocument("Name Foo"),